layoutBox/PinLayout/README.md

 `view.pin.width(-100)`
 👉 Layout Warning: `The width (-100) must be greater or equal to 0.`

+* `justify(.left|.center|.right)` is used without having set the left and the right coordinates.
+Example:
+`view.pin.left().width(250).justify(.center)`
+👉 PinLayout Warning: justify(center) won't be applied, the left and right coordinates must be set to justify the view.

-width and/or height cannot be determined using current PinLaoyout's commands
+width and/or height cannot be determined using current PinLayout's commands

 size(...)'s height won't be aplied... size(...)'s widht won't be applied....